• Skip to primary navigation

 Instructions

-• In a large mixing bowl beat together butter, cocoa powder, sugar, baking powder, salt, and vanilla until fluffy.
+• In a large bowl beat together butter, cocoa powder, sugar, baking powder, salt, and vanilla until fluffy.
 Beat in eggs, then mix in milk and sour cream.
 Mix in flour, then chocolate chips.

-• Divide batter equally between the muffin cups, they will be full.
+• Divide batter equally between the muffin cups; they will be full.
 Sprinkle each muffin with a little coarse sugar if desired.

 Notes